 - 3 pounds Yukon Gold potatoes

-- 3/4 cup diced white onion
+- ¾ cup diced white onion

-- 2 stalks celery diced
+- 2 ribs celery, diced

-- 4 hard-boiled eggs diced
+- 4 hard-boiled eggs, diced

 For the Dressing

-- 1-1/2 cups mayonnaise
+- 1 ½ cups mayonnaise

-- 3 tablespoons sweet pickle relish
+- 3 tablespoons sweet pickle relish, (see Notes below for alternate choices)

 - 1 tablespoon yellow mustard

-- 1/2 teaspoon celery salt
+- ½ teaspoon celery salt

-- 1/4 teaspoon salt or to taste
+- ¼ teaspoon salt, or to taste

-- freshly ground black pepper to taste
+- freshly ground black pepper, to taste

 - paprika for garnish